SamuelEyrolle/DGCCA-PyTorch-Implementation/README.md

 This repository provides a modular PyTorch implementation of DGCCA, designed to learn shared representations from multi-view data.
 The original DGCCA article is the following:
 Adrian Benton, Huda Khayrallah, Biman Gujral, Dee Ann Reisinger, Sheng Zhang, and Raman Arora.
-Deep Generalized Canonical Correlation Analysis.
+Deep Generalised Canonical Correlation Analysis.
 The 4th Workshop on Representation Learning for NLP.
 2019

 It is available at: https://www.aclweb.org/anthology/W19-4301/